Skip to content

 Meanwhile, American politicians are increasingly concerned with the societal role of social media algorithms.
 YouTube (and other platforms) have been summoned to account for their algorithms at Senate hearings.
 And in early 2021 Democrats introduced a ”Protecting Americans from Dangerous Algorithms Act.”

-How does the YouTube algorithm work now?
+How does the YouTube algorithm work in 2024?

 Currently, the YouTube algorithm delivers distinct recommendations to each user.
 These recommendations are tailored to users’ interests and watch history and weighted based on factors like the videos’ performance and quality.